Sunnyhundal/Portfolio/README.md

 ## The Project:

 ### The goal of this project:
-The goal of this project is to create a portfolio website that will showcase my projects and skills.
+This project aims to create a portfolio website that will showcase my projects and skills.
 The website will be responsive and will be optimized for different screen sizes.

 ### The website will include:
 * A navigation bar
 * A section that will contain a short description of myself and my skills
 * A section with my projects
-  * Each project will have a page containing: a title, a description, a link to the project and a link to the GitHub repository
+  * Each project will have a page containing a title, a description, a link to the project and a link to the GitHub repository
 * A section that will contain a contact form
   * The section will contain a form that will allow the user to send me an email
 * A footer

-### The website will be created using:
+### The website will be created using the following:
 * HTML
 * Tailwindcss
 * React